The Great Parking Meter Caper

 So there we were, Kevin and I, one at each end of the sofa, marching right up the middle of Seymour Street at something around 2 AM, like a couple of looting Roman Centurions bearing booty back from some sacked Gallic village.
 We were in plain view, if anybody was around to look, but who was around?
 Nobody!
 We’d get this wrapped up in a jiffy, and no one would be any the wiser.
 What clever boots we were!

-Well, not so much.
-There was somebody looking – a rather bemused Dalhousie security guard, out doing his rounds, just exiting the Student Union Building.
+OK, maybe “clever” is the wrong adjective.
+Perhaps predictably, there was somebody looking – a rather bemused Dalhousie security guard, out doing his rounds, just exiting the Student Union Building.
 We could see him, no problem, yet drunk and stupid as I was, I was thinking that maybe he didn’t see us!
 Kevin, pulling from up front, and entertaining no such delusions, was hissing at me sotto voce to get the lead out, for chrissakes.

 “Kev, Kev – I don’t think he sees us!”

-“Shut the fuck up, and keep the fuck up, for fuck’s sake!”
+“Shut the fuck up, and keep the fuck up, for fuck’s sake!

 Back to the basement, then, have a drink, the night was young!
 About 20 minutes later a couple of Dal security guards paid us a visit, but we played it cool, and it turned out they just wanted to ask us if we’d lost a sofa, since they’d just seen a couple of knuckle-heads running up the street with one.
 Kevin, coming on all innocent, told them he’d better check, and as they followed him upstairs he led them into the TV room, and – golly, no sir, look, there’s our sofa, all safe and sound.
-He then offered that some guys from the Commerce House had stolen a couple of our tables earlier, so they looked good for the sofa heist too, maybe if security paid them a visit they’d cop to where they got it.
+He then offered that some guys from the Commerce House had stolen a couple of our tables earlier, so they looked good for the sofa job too, and maybe if security paid them a visit they’d cop to where they got it.
 One of the security guards nodded.
 Yeah, they’d had complaints about those Commerce House guys more than a few times, and off they went to see what was what with those business trainee dim-bulbs.

 I don’t know what it was, after that.
 Maybe I’d contracted the klepto-bug.
 Maybe I thought our successful sofa robbery proved we were criminal masterminds.
 Maybe I was just going insane like everybody else at Domus.
 But the germ of an idea was turning into an actual plan.